 These issues mean your unit isn’t just failing to cool—you’re losing out on basic comfort and healthy air.
 An upgrade often brings cleaner air, steadier humidity, and less dust on your shelves.

 Your thermostat says one thing, but your home feels another.
 Or your system seems trapped in a never-ending loop of turning on and off every few minutes.
-Both are easy to miss if you’re not paying close attention, but they’re classic signs something serious is off.
+Both are easy to miss if you’re not paying close attention, but they’re classic signs that something serious is off.

 Watch for these patterns: